 The Annual Meeting Committee will carry out a blind review of 500-word long abstracts for all annual meeting program proposals, and will accept for the program those proposals that best address the following criteria:

-• An indication of familiarity with previous research
+• An indication of familiarity with previous research/work

-AFS will e-mail all who submit a proposal with notification of acceptance or rejection for the annual meeting program in June.
+AFS will email all who submit a proposal a notification of acceptance or rejection for the annual meeting program in early May.

-We will post a preliminary version of the annual meeting program schedule on the AFS website by early July.
+We will make a preliminary version of the annual meeting program schedule available to presenters by late June.
 Please review this schedule carefully.
 We must receive all your requests for changes and all corrections to this program by two weeks after its posting.
-We will try to accommodate the changes you request before that deadline, but we cannot guarantee such accommodation.
+We will try to accommodate the changes you request, but we cannot guarantee all requests.